Johnny Muñoz Jr.: Ultimate Fighting Championship

 Muñoz, as a replacement for Ray Borg, faced Nate Maness on August 1, 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
 He lost the close bout via unanimous decision.
 5 out of 15 media scores gave it to Muñoz, 6 out of 10 gave it to Maness, and 4 scored it a draw.

 In his sophomore performance, Muñoz bounced back from his lost, defeating Jamey Simmons by the way of unanimous decision on August 7, 2021 at UFC 265.

 Muñoz faced Tony Gravely on June 4, 2022, at UFC Fight Night: Volkov vs. Rozenstruik.
 He lost the bout in the first round after getting knocked down after running into an uppercut on a takedown attempt.

 Muñoz faced Liudvik Sholinian on November 5, 2022 at UFC Fight Night 214.
 He won the bout via unanimous decision.

+Muñoz was scheduled to face Daniel Santos on May 6, 2023 at UFC 288.
+However, the bout was scratched after Santos withdrew due to an undisclosed injury.
+The pair was rescheduled to meet on June 3, 2023 at UFC on ESPN 46.
+Muñoz lost the fight via split decision.

+Muñoz faced Aori Qileng on October 7, 2023, at UFC Fight Night 229.
+He lost the fight via unanimous decision.

+On December 12, 2023, it was announced that Muñoz was no longer on the UFC roster.